Fort Snelling (unorganized territory), Minnesota: Geography

 Fort Snelling's territory contains numerous military and other federal facilities.
 These facilities include the current National Guard base at Fort Snelling, Fort Snelling National Cemetery, and the Minneapolis Veterans Health Administration Medical Center.

 Several facilities belonging to Minnesota state government agencies such as the Minnesota Department of Transportation are also located in the territory, as are the headquarters and portions of Fort Snelling State Park and the Minnesota Valley National Wildlife Refuge.

 Minneapolis–Saint Paul International Airport, however, includes most of the land area of the unorganized territory.
 Delta Air Lines Building C is located on the airport property and in Fort Snelling, and is used by the airline for northern and regional operations.

 Demographics

 Fort Snelling was listed as an incorporated village during the 1890 Census.

-Most people resident in the unorganized territory are service members stationed at the barracks at Fort Snelling.
-The number of troops stationed there has declined over the years; for example, between the 2000 and 2010 censuses the population dropped from 442 to 149.
-Since then, however, a small amount of private housing in the old fort's Upper Post area has been developed as housing aimed at veterans, and more is planned, so the population may increase again.
+In the era after World War II, residents of the unorganized territory were service members stationed at the barracks at Fort Snelling, and military families living on base housing in the Upper Post area.
+Over time, some parts of the fort were demolished to expand Minneapolis–Saint Paul International Airport, and the Upper Post was abandoned as housing in 1973 with ownership transferred to the Minnesota Department of Natural Resources.
+In the 2010s, private housing started to be developed in the Upper Post.
+This began with a newly built apartment complex that opened in 2015, followed by a redevelopment of all the remaining Upper Post buildings that was completed in 2022.
+All of this new housing is intended primarily for veterans and their families, with funding provided by federal, state, and local historical preservation and affordable housing funds.

 As of the census of 2020, 322 people resided in 239 households in the unorganized territory.
 83.5% of households spoke English at home and 14.6% spoke Spanish.
 The median household income was $18,594.
 31.1% of the population was below the poverty line.